doubleedesign/comet-components/notes/php.md

 ### Changing the PHP or Composer instance

+To change the global PHP version, if you're using Laravel Herd you can just do it in the GUI - there's a simple dropdown.
-To change these, I find it easiest to modify the [system PATH variables](./path.md) in the Windows GUI, but there's probably some aliasing you could do instead.
+Otherwise, I find it easiest to modify the [system PATH variables](./path.md) in the Windows GUI, but there's probably some aliasing you could do instead.

 Once PowerShell is pointing to the instance you want, you will need to update the WSL symlink (for PHP) or alias (for